|What's The Oval

 Bangor railway line that are within walking distance

 from the ground.
-Bridge Street is the best option, a
+Titanic Quarter is the best option, a

 three minute journey from Belfast Central Station will